se-cloud-weur/prisma-python-scripts/README.md

 ```

-## Options
+## Scripts available:

-Scripts are available in the following high level folders dependent on their relevant function\
+Scripts are available in the following high level folders dependent on their relevant function
 - application security
 - cloud security
 - runtime security